 According to Kornmeier, Harvard referencing is the rule rather than the exception, while footnotes are hardly ever used for source citations (cf. 2013: 283).
 Moreover, Harvard referencing can be used in all disciplines if necessary.

-Source citations can be either placed right after the quote in parenthesis (author-year system/Harvard referencing), or at the bottom of the page in footnotes (e.g. MLA Handbook) which is also a matter of discussion in the literature about academic writing.
+Source citations can be either placed right after the quote in parentheses (author-year system/Harvard referencing), or at the bottom of the page in footnotes (e.g. MLA Handbook), which is also a matter of discussion in literature about academic writing.